Welcome To Your Digital Wallet

 To understand the space they operate within.
 I conducted a SWOT analysis, comparing the content landscape of Coinme with primary competitors, Coinsource, and Coinbase.

-Strength opportunities revealed in this analysis was Coinme’s reputation of being America’s first licensed BTC Atm operator, and the newly added reach of customers with Coinstar partnership.
+Strength opportunities revealed Coinme’s reputation of being America’s first licensed BTC Atm operator, and the newly added reach of customers with Coinstar partnership.

 Coinme's Weaknesses in lack of content maturity & visual brand identity increased Threats from their competitors Coinsouce and Coinbase's whom both had well-established brand consistency, clear page ownership, providing support & security with their brand.